The Tholsel, Drogheda

 The Tholsel (Halla an Bhaile) is a municipal building in West Street, Drogheda, County Louth, Ireland.
 Formerly the meeting place of Drogheda Borough Council, it is currently used as a tourist information office.

 History

 Old tholsel

-The first tholsel, or guildhall, in the town was located at the northwest end of Shop Street and dated back at least to the 14th century.
+The first tholsel, or guildhall, in the town was located at the north-west end of Shop Street and dated back at least to the 14th century.
 It was used for the collection of tolls and other administrative functions for the town.
 It was described as "a low building with a high front and clock-tower and built of wood".
 After the Battle of the Boyne in July 1690, King William III presented a pair of kettle drums, which bore the Royal coat of arms of the defeated monarch, King James II, to the borough council so that they could be displayed in the old tholsel.
 There were two large cellars in the basement which were used as a lock-up to incarcerate petty criminals from October 1724.